ianfore/galaxy-hub/src/tutorials/g101/index.md

 ### Renaming inputs

 Right now inputs are named after datasets that were in history from which this workflow was created.
-Let's give them more genetic names, so the workflow can be reused for other types of genome annotation data:
+Let's give them more generic names, so the workflow can be reused for other types of genome annotation data:

 |        |
 |--------|